Where do you start with marketing translations? Whether it’s a brochure, website or global campaign, here are 6 steps you need for brand engagement.

-It’s easy to pass this aside as a problem for big corporates but mistakes in communications can cost your brand, regardless of your size.
+It’s easy to pass this aside as a problem for big corporates but translation blunders can cost your brand, regardless of your size.
 One study found that a single spelling mistake can cut your online sales in half.

 Whilst you might not be preparing for a global billboard campaign, it’s important to keep consistent high-quality translations in everything you do, whether that’s a social post, video or brochure.
-The dangers of not doing so are multiple, from your potential customers not understanding your product (and therefore not buying) to being culturally insensitive or risking legal action from unclear instructions.
-You can read about these risks in our blog about internal comms here.
+The dangers of not doing so are multiple, from your potential customers not understanding your product (and therefore not buying), to being culturally insensitive or risking legal action from unclear instructions.

-If you’ve just landed an international client or spent months perfecting a new campaign, don’t ‘do nothing’ and let your hard work fall at the last hurdle.
+If you’ve just landed an international client or spent months perfecting a new campaign, don’t ‘do nothing’.
 Put as much care into your translations as you do the marketing content, that way you’ll make sure it delivers your message – regardless of the language.

 Here are six tips for ensuring high-quality marketing translations: